dbeilin/Wannabe-DevOps/docs/homelab-media-server.md

 ### Compose-File
 The following docker-compose file is configured exactly as it should, we will make some changes after running it:

+!!! information inline end
+    - `PUID` - Usually you can leave this on `1000`
+    - `PGID` - Same as `PUID`.
+    - You can check double check by running: `id $user`
+    - Under `volumes`, change `/mnt/data:/data` to reflect your setup.
+If you mounted `/mnt/data` like me, you can leave it as is.
+    - **Repeat the above step for each container that has it!**
+    - Change `TZ=` to reflect your timezone.
+You can find the value for your location [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+    - It doesn't matter too much where to store the config files for each container, I personally do `/docker/appdata/{app}:/config`.
+Instead of `{app}`, I change it to the name of the app/container I'm using.

 ```yaml
 version: "3.2"
 services: